Sign In

 74a3a2f1 976f 44d4 Ba84 Cf082370f6c1

 Replace filename.txt with the name for your text file.
-With the help of this command, cat is instructed to begin receiving input from the terminal and to redirect it into the filename.txt
+This command instructs cat to receive input rom the terminal and to redirect it into the filename.txt.

 1. Press Enter.
 The terminal will be waiting for input.

-2. Enter the text you want in the file by typing it and press Enter after each line.
+2. Enter the text you want in the file.
+Press Enter after each line.

-4. To verify that the file has been created and contains the desired content, use the cat command to display the content.
+4. Run the cat command to check that the file has been created and contains the desired content.

 738f5fb6 Fed2 4c4a 8ffd 5760919a9f5c